FINANCIAL AID

 Scw'exmx Tribal Council Bursary

-Scw’exmx Tribal Council is awarding this bursary to a full-time student 1st or 2nd year, who is a member of one of the Constituent member bands: Coldwater Indian Band, Nooaitch Indian Band, Shackan Indian Band and Upper Nicola Indian Band.
-This student must be enrolled in one of the following: Language program, Culture, Lands, Title & Rights, Fisheries, Finance or Administration with the highest GPA in the fall and spring semesters.
-This award is sponsored by the Scw’exmx Tribal Council.
-Students do not need to apply; the NVIT Awards Adjudication Committee will automatically determine the recipient.
+Scw’exmx Tribal Council is awarding this bursary to two (2) full-time students; one in 1st year studies and one in 2nd year studies, who are members of one of the Constituent member bands: Coldwater Indian Band, Nooaitch Indian Band, Shackan Indian Band and Upper Nicola Indian Band.
+These students must be enrolled in one of the following programs: Language, Culture, Lands, Title & Rights, Fisheries, Finance or Administration with the highest GPA in the fall and spring semesters.

 Three Links Foundation Future Leaders Award